dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 }
 ```
 The last call does not compile.
-If you comment-in the `/*@safe*/` above and run the D compiler available as of the writing of this DIP (v2.095.0),
+Regardless of commenting-in the `/*@safe*/` above, that code will not compile,
-it neither will compile, since the second argument is not the problem.
+since the second argument is not the problem.
+It is the first one:
-In fact, it is the first one:
+A `@safe` function pointer cannot be bound to a `ref` function pointer parameter (implicitly) annotated `@system`.
-The `ref` parameter `fp` of a function pointer to `@system` type
+Assigning a `@safe` FP/D to a `@system` variable uses an implicit conversion that is not allowed for binding to `ref`.
-cannot be made referring a function pointer to `@safe` type.
+It's `ref` that needs an exact match for mutable types.
-Assigning a `@safe` FP/D to a `@system` variable uses an implicit conversion that returns an r-value,
+Because `fpp` is a pointer to a `const`, some implicit conversions may take place,
-and r-values cannot be used for a `ref` parameter.
+and dropping warrant attributes is among them.

 For completeness, if `mutableSafeFP` were to be replaced by a `@system` function pointer like this
 ```D
 int function() @system mutableSysFP = () => 1;
 aliasingProneFunctional(mutableSysFP, &mutableSysFP);
 ```
-by the proposal of this DIP, the assignments would work fine.
+by the proposal of this DIP, the bindings work fine.
-But since the `@safe` functional's const parameter is not filled by a `@safe` function pointer,
+Since the `@safe` functional's `const` parameter is not bound by a `@safe` function pointer,
 the call to `aliasingProneFunctional` is not considered `@safe`, leading to a compiler error in the `@safe` context.

 ### Overriding Methods